PyVRP/PyVRP/docs/source/setup/faq.rst

    How can I model vehicle-specific service durations?

-      Rather than specifying an explicit service duration at clients, depots, or shipment steps, add the service duration to the travel duration of all outgoing edges.
+      Rather than specifying an explicit service duration at clients, depots, or shipment steps, add the service duration to the travel duration of all outgoing edges at the location.
       Using route profiles, you can then set up different travel duration matrices for the vehicles that include the vehicle-specific service durations.

    How can I model clients with multiple time windows?